 Step One: Enlist in the Help of an Attorney

 While it’s possible to pursue custody without a lawyer, this is generally not recommended.
 Some custody cases turn into bitter battles.
 Even if you think your ex will be amicable or that your case is not complicated, don’t make the mistake of assuming it will be easy or that you won’t run into snags.

 An attorney will help prepare your case, take the necessary legal steps and guide you through the process.
 Your children’s well-being is of primary importance.
 Hiring a lawyer is worth the security of knowing you are doing your best to reach a resolution that’s in their best interests.

-Step Two: Fill out Forms & Prepare Documents
+Step Two: Fill out Forms and Prepare Documents

 Texas has a protocol for filing for child custody, which your lawyer can walk you through in detail.
 Unless you are going through a divorce, it will begin by filing a petition with the Dallas clerk of the court using a Suit Affecting the Parent-Child Relationship (SAPCR) form.
 When this has been filed and the associated fees have been paid, the other parent will have to be officially notified that the petition has been filed.

 The other parent then will have the opportunity to file an answer, counterpetition or denial with the courts.
 Other documents may be required to be completed and filled out.
 Then the case will move to mediation and/or trial.